Self-Supervised Point Cloud Registration with Deep Versatile Descriptors: Experiments

 \section{Experiments}

-In this section, we design several experimental settings to demonstrate the generalization and superiority of DVDs.
-Firstly, we evaluate DVDs on synthetic object-centric point cloud datasets.
-Then, we conduct cross dataset evaluation, \emph{i.e.}, DVDs are trained on the synthetic object-centric dataset and are tested on another real-world dataset to test the generalization ability of DVDs.
-Furthermore, we evaluate DVDs on large-scale real-world 3D scenes.
-Since real-world industrial scenarios usually lead to noisy and partial visibility point clouds, robustness evaluations have been conducted to demonstrate the robustness of DVDs under these scenarios.
-Meanwhile, the efficiency of DVDs shows its superiority in industrial applications.
-Finally, we demonstrate that the proposed local consistency loss can improve several point cloud registration techniques, indicating its generality. \\
+Intelligent transportation systems inevitably contain many challenging conditions, such as noisy data, outliers, partial visibility, etc. As a result, this section conducts extensive experiments to verify the effectiveness of the proposed method.

+{\bf Experiments organization:} Firstly, we conduct effectiveness and robustness evaluations, including evaluations on synthetic object-centric point cloud datasets (Subsections \ref{unseen_object} and \ref{unseen_category}), cross dataset evaluation (Subsection \ref{cross}), real-world 3D indoor scenes (Subsection \ref{large}), and large-scale real-world outdoor scenes (Subsection \ref{large-kitti}).
+Moreover, we show the generality of the proposed local descriptor (Section \ref{general}).
+Finally, the complexity analysis (Section \ref{efficiency}) and ablation studies (Section \ref{ablation}) are given to show the efficiency of DVDs and the effectiveness of the individual module in the novel DVDs, respectively. \\

-{\bf Experimental Details.} Specifically, we conduct experiments on the ModelNet40 \cite{wu20153d}, ScanObjectNN \cite{uy2019revisiting} and 3DMatch \cite{zeng20173dmatch} benchmarks.
-ModelNet40 is a synthetic dataset, consisting of 12,311 CAD models.
+{\bf Experimental protocol:} We conducted comprehensive experiments on four datasets, including ModelNet40\cite{wu20153d}, ScanObjectNN\cite{uy2019revisiting}, 7scenes\cite{shotton2013scene}, and KITTI odometry\cite{geiger2012we} benchmarks.
+ModelNet40 is a synthetic dataset consisting of 12,311 CAD models.
 We randomly sample 1024 points from each CAD model 2 times with different random seeds and name sampled point clouds as the source point cloud $X$ and the target point cloud $Y$, respectively \cite{xu2021omnet}.
 We rescale point clouds into a unit sphere.
-Following the experimental settings in \cite{aoki2019pointnetlk}, all the models are trained on the train set of the first 20 categories in ModelNet40.
-Euler angles are uniformly sampled in the range [0, $45^{\circ}$] and translations in the range $[-0.5, 0.5]$ for each axis during the training process \cite{wang2019deep}.
+Following experimental protocol in\cite{li2021pointnetlk}, all deep learning-based models are trained with the first 20 categories of the training set in ModelNet40.
+Euler angles are uniformly sampled in the range [0, $45^{\circ}$] and translations in the range $[-0.5, 0.5]$ for each axis during the training process \cite{wang2019deep, zhu2021point}.
 We transform the source point cloud $X$ through the sampled rigid transformation.
 The source point cloud $X$ and the target point cloud $Y$ are fed into the network, which aims to register the two point clouds.
 The maximum number of iterations $T$ is set as 10.
 We train the model for a total of 200 epochs.
-All the experiments are implemented on a single NVIDIA Titan Xp.
+All experiments are implemented on a single NVIDIA Titan Xp.
+Note that during the evaluation process, the reconstruction task and the normal estimation task are not used.